Types of vision systems

 Smart cameras are an elegant solution that combines the sensor, processor and I/O in a compact housing, often no bigger than a standard industrial camera.
 These products offer an intuitive user interface that can be understood easily with training.
 For configuration of the inspection task a separate computer (i.e. a laptop) is required that will be connected to the smart camera via a network interface, however, during runtime no connection to this computer is necessary.
 Accessories such as expanded I/O, display units or extended interface modules are also available.

 Of course it is possible to use multiple smart cameras in one application to solve more complex tasks, but as the major advantage of smart cameras is the compact, highly integrated design and the easy communication of results, the main focus of using these products should be on applications where all results can be extracted from the camera image with minimum computing effort and communicated to the system directly.
 You may also hear the term smart sensor.
 These are very similar to smart cameras, but include the optics and illumination in a pre-calibrated unit and often have less features.

 Compact vision systems

 Compact vision systems are based on embedded processing technology and combine the processor, industrial communication interfaces and support for multiple cameras in a robust, compact industrial housing.
 These systems offer optimised heat dissipation and enable the use of fast processors at maximum performance, allowing the simultaneous operation of multiple cameras.
 Compact vision systems generally include an inbuilt graphical user interface that can be operated directly with a touch screen monitor or mouse and keyboard.
 Live images and results can be displayed on a monitor connected directly to the system.

-Bespoke PC based vision systems can be configured from our vast range of vision components.
-Our range of PC systems platforms can be found under vision computers.
+Bespoke Computer based vision systems can be configured from our vast range of vision components.
+Our range of Computer systems platforms can be found under vision computers.
 For standard applications compact systems or intelligent cameras are often the better choice, due to reduced complexity, lower cost and proven compatibility.